 "Senna was a God, Schumacher is a very good driver only.
 Nobody is unbeatable and neither does he.
 I tend to not forget it.
-I will try to immediately be ahead of him.
+I will try to be ahead of him immediately.
 I am not afraid of starting side-by-side with him".

 "Rubens, let Michael pass for the championship".

-Then, when asked about the very long first stint, he responds:
+The Scott is asked to talk about the very long first stint:

-"I tried to stay out on track as long as possible due to having a bad start in 7th".
+"I tried to stay out on track as long as possible after having a bad start from 7th position".

-A win which enables Coulthard to climb up to 38 points in the championship.
-The Scots is now only four points behind Schumacher and is now the first driver at McLaren, after yet another retirement for Hakkinen.
-What Norbert Haug hoped for this, on the eve of the race, to happen.
-Montoya, at the sharp end of the field, could have caused problems for Ferrari.
-It was exactly how it happened and Coulthard took advantage of it:
+Coulthard has 38 points in the drivers’ championship.
+The McLaren driver is only four points behind Schumacher and is now the number 1 driver at McLaren.
+Hakkinen had yet another retirement.
+Norbert Haug hoped that Montoya would cause problems for Ferrari.
+It is exactly how it played out and Coulthard took advantage of it:

-Hakkinen, on the other hand, has to say goodbye to the world championship.
-When this is pointed out to him, as soon as he came out of the pits, the Finnish driver makes a frustration gesture, turned his back and left.
-A couple of hours later, having got over his anger, he corrects himself and admits:
+Hakkinen has to say goodbye to the drivers’ championship.
+Someone points this out to him, as soon as he comes out of the car.
+The Finnish driver makes a frustration gesture, turns his back and leaves the McLaren garage.
+A couple of hours later, he calmly utters:

 "I am not going to start giving up anything yet or giving anyway anything yet.
-It clear that I am extremely discomforted.
-I do not know how to handle it.
+I’m going to charge flat out until there is no possibility mathematically to be in a winning position at the end of the season.
+I’m going to fight all the way.
+I don’t know how else to handle it.
 It is what is it, my manager Rosberg is right.
 I have to take it one day at a time, race by race.
+I do not know what happened yet.
+As everyone can see, the car stopped on the grid.
 I thought that I had made a mistake on the start procedure.
 Then we investigated and it turned out that my procedure was right.
 There is something in the programme that we need to investigate".

-After Coulthard, Schumacher tells us how the race went from his point of view, starting from the start:
+Schumacher talks about the race and how it went from his point of view, starting from the start:

-"I was a little bit upset.
-No way was he going to make that corner.
-All he wanted to do was to take me with him out of the circuit.
+"I was a little bit upset obviously because there is no way he could have made that corner.
+He just went off and took me with him.
 I did not know what he wanted to do.
-He was lost and I had to go onto the grass, I could not turn in and I nearly hit him.
+He had lost it anyway and all he could do was do something to me.
+I had to go onto the grass, I could not turn in and I nearly hit him.
 It was not ideal but that is the way it had gone.
-Be sure that I will be having a word with him.
-I lost a lot of positions and had to work my way through traffic but I knew that, sooner or later, I would have passed the cars which had the Michelin tires yet it was not easy to overtake the guys on the Bridgestone".
+I shall have a word with him.
+I lost a lot of positions and had to work my way through traffic.
+Sooner or later, I would have passed him anyway since he had the Michelin tyres yet it was not easy to overtake the guys on the Bridgestone".

-The reaction of the Williams rookie, to Schumacher’s harsh words, is careless: first he widens his olive-black eyes, then he hunches his shoulders, puffs and runs the back of his hand under his chin.
-Then, he talks:
+The Williams rookie does not care what Schumacher thinks.
+He widens his olive-black eyes, hunches his shoulders, puffs and runs the back of his hand under his chin.
+The Colombian asserts:

-Gerhard Berger believes that it was Schumacher’s move that had any sense, because he should have tried the overtake on the inside and not on the outside.
+Gerhard Berger believes that it was Schumacher’s move that did not make any sense.
+According to the BMW director, he should have tried the overtake on the inside and not on the outside.
 The Ferrari driver responds: